 The basic principle behind a retainer is to hold your teeth in their new position.
 This means that retainers can be as important a part of orthodontic treatment as braces were.
 Retainers can be used for your top or bottom row or teeth, or both.
 This means that different types of retainer are available for different treatments.

 There are two main types of retainers, removable and fixed, both made from different materials, thanks to new advances in technology.
 Removable retainers are used for both upper and lower teeth: the Hawley retainer is made from a combination of wire and hard plastic, while the Essix retainer is made entirely of hard plastic.
 Fixed retainers can also be used for your upper or lower teeth, and are composed of a wire which is sealed onto the teeth until being removed once your treatment time is over.
-Specialists at Sparkle Dental Boutique near Acton will be able to fit you with the type of retainer best suited to your needs, and in return you will have a beautiful smile and improved tooth function, which will last a lifetime.
+The team at Sparkle Dental Boutique near Acton will be able to fit you with the type of retainer best suited to your needs, and in return you will have a beautiful smile and improved tooth function, which will last a lifetime.

 Sparkle Dental Boutique 311 Boston Road Hanwell, Ealing London, W7 2AT